spiritual counseling

 When Life Asks Questions the Mind Alone Cannot Answer

-There are seasons when the frameworks that once held us simply stop working.
+There are seasons when the frameworks that once held you simply stop working.

-Spiritual counseling is for people who want to meet these experiences psychologically, somatically, and symbolically — without bypassing the human work required to live them well.
+Spiritual counseling is for people who want to meet what's emerging without bypassing the difficult human work it requires.

 What Is Spiritual Counseling?

-People come from every imaginable background: atheist, agnostic, interfaith, mystical, Buddhist, Christian, Jewish, Muslim, pagan, spiritual-but-not-religious, or quietly curious.
+People come to this work from every background: atheist, agnostic, interfaith, mystical, Buddhist, Christian, Jewish, Muslim, pagan, spiritual-but-not-religious, or quietly curious.
 No belief system is imposed.
 Inquiry is the center.

 Who This Work Is For